DayuanJiang/next-ai-draw-io/README.md

 **Model Requirements**: This task requires strong model capabilities for generating long-form text with strict formatting constraints (draw.io XML).
 Recommended models include Claude Sonnet 4.5, GPT-5.1, Gemini 3 Pro, and DeepSeek V3.2/R1.

-Note that `claude` series has trained on draw.io diagrams with cloud architecture logos like AWS, Azure, GCP.
+Note that the `claude` series has been trained on draw.io diagrams with cloud architecture logos like AWS, Azure, GCP.
 So if you want to create cloud architecture diagrams, this is the best choice.

 ## How It Works